-I have tried many conditioners on my search for safe hair products for Allergic Contact Dermatitis.
+I have tried many conditioners on my search for allergy-safe hair products for Allergic Contact Dermatitis.
+In the beginning of my diagnosis, I had no ide for Allergic Contact Dermatitis.
 SkinSafe lists several, and I’ve given most of them a try.

 My daily go-to for Allergy-Safe Hair Products in the conditioner category is the Cleure Replenishing Fragrance-Free Conditioner.
-The ingredients are simple but a no-go if you have a Propylene Glycol allergy.
-For those of you allergic to PG, I suggest the Paula’s Choice Smooth Finish Conditioner, I have it and really enjoy it.
+The ingredients are simple.
+For those of you allergic to PG, I also suggest the Paula’s Choice Smooth Finish Conditioner, I have it and really enjoy it.
 It is thick and moisturizing and leaves behind a nice shine.
 Honorable mentions and safe for most users are FragFre Fragrance-Free Conditioner and the Natureclean Clean Pure Sensitive Conditioner, Fragrance-Free.
 I have used them both as has my daughter.
 They do a nice job as well.
 Isn’t it great to have more than one safe option!

 Another reminder to always use the SkinSafe Products website to double-check your allergens.
 Everything I suggest on The Allergy Life is safe for me and safe for most, but I would never want to suggest something that would hurt you.
 As a reminder, the allergens I avoid are listed here.